headslive/web/news/2017/04/on-grsec.md

 Personally I am very unhappy because of this move, but it is very understandable when looking it from grsec's side.
-People have often tried to (badly) upstream some of their patents, and never contributed back, or credited Grsecurity for the work done.
+People have often tried to (badly) upstream some of their patches, and never contributed back, or credited Grsecurity for the work done.
 Spender & co. have had enough of it.

 What does this mean for heads?